jakhongirjurakulov/devsecops-portfolio/01-Linux/cards-payments.md

 - Centrilized logs under /var/log/sqb
 - Firewall with default deny policy

+## Threat Mitigation
+This baseline mitigates risks of lateral movement between services, unauthorized access to sensitive configuration files, and uncontrolled exposure of backend services.

+## Validation
+Access restrictions were verified by attempting cross-service access.
+The Payments service user was unable to access Cards service directories and configuration files, confirming proper isolation.

 ## Result
 Reduced blast radius and improved auditability for banking services.